alphagov/notifications-local/README.md

     echo "127.0.0.1       notify.localhost notify-api.localhost document-download-api.localhost document-download-frontend.localhost template-preview-api.localhost antivirus-api.localhost" | sudo tee -a /etc/hosts
     ```

-4) This step is only required if you are switching to running GOV.UK Notify via docker-compose from the old way, where things were all run natively.
+4) This step is only required if you are switching to running GOV.UK Notify via docker compose from the old way, where things were all run natively.
 To keep your local DB data, we need to copy it across to the docker DB service.
    1) Make sure local postgres service is running (on standard port 5432)
-   2) Run `docker-compose up -d db` to start docker postgres.
+   2) Run `docker compose up -d db` to start docker postgres.
-   3) Run `psql postgresql://notify:notify@localhost:5433/postgres -c 'drop database notification_api; create database notification_api'`
+   3) Connect to docker's postgres with `psql postgresql://notify:notify@localhost:5433/postgres` and run:
+      1) `drop database notification_api;`
+      2) `create database notification_api;`
    4) Run `pg_dump -d notification_api | psql postgresql://notify:notify@localhost:5433/notification_api` to copy local postgres to docker postgres
    5) If you login locally with yubikey, update your user's auth_type to email_auth temporarily: `psql postgresql://notify:notify@localhost:5433/notification_api -c "update users set auth_type='email_auth' where email_address='EMAIL_ADDRESS'"`
-   6) Run `docker-compose down`
+   6) Run `docker compose down`

 ## Running/accessing services